 To reflect this, multiple changes will be made to the FAR to replace the current threshold limits with the proposed limits, and ensure proper references are made to the new thresholds.
 The proposed rule will also replace any non-statutory, stated dollar thresholds that are intended to correspond with the Micro-Purchase and Simplified Acquisition Thresholds.

 These changes will have a big impact, per the expected impact calculations found in the proposed rule.
-The agencies found that from 2015 through 2018 there were $2,442,317 worth of small business contracts, and $1,359,916 worth of other than small contracts, that would fall under the proposed Micro-Purchase Threshold, but not apply to the current Micro-Purchase Threshold.
-Also, from 2015-2018 there were $300,073,039 worth of small business contracts, and $161,715,144 other than small contracts, that would fall under the proposed Simplified Acquisition Threshold, but not fall under the current Simplified Acquisition Threshold.
+The agencies found that from 2015 through 2018, there was an annual average of $2,442,317 worth of small business contracts, and $1,359,916 worth of other than small contracts, that would fall under the proposed Micro-Purchase Threshold, but not apply to the current Micro-Purchase Threshold.
+Also, for that same period, there was an annual average of $300,073,039 worth of small business contracts, and $161,715,144 other than small contracts, that would fall under the proposed Simplified Acquisition Threshold, but not fall under the current Simplified Acquisition Threshold.

 There are some limitations to how these figures were compiled: it just used figures from FPDS, and commercial item awards as well as orders placed through indefinite quantity contracts orders, and other large contracting schedule orders, were not included in these calculations.
 Plus, this calculation apparently did not account for the fact that many agencies were already using the increased thresholds.